FareHarbor/fareharbor-docs/external-api/webhooks.md

 The body of this request contains an up-to-date JSON representation of the booking.

-Some of the fields are described here `/external-api/endpoints.md` and here `/external-api/data-types.md#booking`.
+Some of the fields are described here: `/external-api/endpoints.md` and
+here: `/external-api/data-types.md#booking`.

 Depending how your webhook is configured and what fields you are allowed to view, there may also be a `payments` property: